 - Cruise travel at any time of year

 - Travelers 50 years and older, children aged 6 months to 18 years, travelers of any age with chronic or immunocompromising conditions

 Vaccine effectiveness depends on the match between the seasonal vaccine virus strains and currently circulating virus strains and is more effective in healthy adults younger than 65 years.
 High-dose or adjuvanted (boosted) vaccines are recommended for persons 65 years and older.

-The most common vaccine side effects are mild and include soreness at the injection site for up to 2 days; less frequent side effects include fever, extreme tiredness, and muscle ache occurring 6 to 12 hours after vaccination and persisting for 1 to 2 days.
+The most common vaccine side effects are mild and include soreness at the injection site for up to 2 days.
+Less frequent side effects include fever, extreme tiredness, and muscle aches occurring 6 to 12 hours after vaccination and lasting for 1 to 2 days.

 Persons with underlying medical conditions or who have concerns about the vaccine should speak to their health care provider before vaccine administration.

 Influenza vaccine is given annually as follows:

 - Persons aged 6 months through 8 years: 1 to 2 doses, depending on previous vaccination history.
 If 2 doses are necessary, both doses should be given before the end of October.

 - Persons 9 years and older: 1 dose

 Duration of vaccine protection is about 6 months.